usershanks/Excel-Dashboard-Project/README.md

 - **Descriptive Analytics:** Understand what has happened by reviewing historical sales data, customer behavior, and product performance.
 This helps in identifying key trends and patterns.

 - **Predictive Analytics:** Anticipate future sales and customer preferences using techniques such as forecasting and predictive modeling.
-This will help Electronics Hub in demand forecasting, inventory planning, and marketing efforts.
+This will help office mart in demand forecasting, inventory planning, and marketing efforts.

 - **Prescriptive Analytics:** Provide recommendations for the best course of action based on data insights.
 For example, recommending optimal pricing, ideal inventory levels, or suggesting the best timing for promotions.